hemitoncode/hemitoncode/README.md

 # Hi 👋🏽 It's Hemit...

 # 💫 About Me:
 Currently, a high school student.
 I am a passionate full-stack developer from Toronto, Canada.
 I have been coding since the age of 10 (2019) and have a strong understanding in React and NodeJS.<br><br>🔭 I’m currently working on ...
 React/React Native projects<br>🌱 I’m currently learning ...
-Typescript and the CLOUD (AWS)<br>👯 I’m looking to collaborate on ...
+Typescript, Python and CLOUD (AWS)<br>👯 I’m looking to collaborate on ...
 Web/React Native projects<br>💬 Ask me about ... full-stack development<br>📫 How to reach me: ... hemitvpatel@gmail.com

 ## Proudest Projects